-With the 15Five + Jira integration, you can link your key result(s) to Jira issues.
-Linking key results with Jira issues allows key results to be automatically updated in 15Five as progress is made in Jira; ultimately, saving you time!
-Once the Jira integration is enabled for your company, there will be a 'Link to' option when creating an objective (see below) or adding key results to an existing objective.
+With the 15Five <> Jira integration, you can link your key result(s) to Jira issues.
+Linking key results with Jira issues allows key results to be automatically updated in 15Five as progress is made in Jira.
+Once the Jira integration is enabled for your company by an account admin, there will be a 'Link to' option when creating an objective or adding key results to an existing objective.

-People do not need to log into Jira (additionally) with their own credentials to get the integration to work.
-As long as the integration is ON for your company, the option to link exists.
-You must be a reviewer or account administrator to create questions.
+People do not need to log into Jira with their own credentials for the 15Five <> Jira integration to work in their account.
+As long as the integration is enabled for your company, the option to link key results to Jira issues will exist.

 Link a key result to Jira